sankeer28/Math-PDF-Generator-Web/README.md

 # [Math-PDF-Generator-Web](https://sankeer28.github.io/Math-PDF-Generator-Web/)
-Live web version of the [Math PDF Generator I made in Python](https://github.com/sankeer28/Math-PDF-Generator) It allows you to generate any number of PDFs (limited by your hardware specs), each containing random math problems and corresponding answer key.
-The PDFs are then packaged into a zip file and downloaded to your device using jsZIP, jsPDF and FileSaver.js.
+Live web version of the [Math PDF Generator I made in Python](https://github.com/sankeer28/Math-PDF-Generator) .
+It allows you to generate any number of PDFs, each containing random math problems and corresponding answers.
+The PDFs are packaged into a zip file and downloaded to your device using jsZIP, jsPDF and FileSaver.js.

 ## Features